rimma28/system_monitoring/README.md

 # system-monitoring

-A small monitoring daemon that sends info about server's health via protobuf
+A monitoring daemon that sends info about server's health via protobuf

 ## Supported OS

 Currently supports only Linux (Ubuntu)

-## Requirements
+## Functionality & Features

-* one of the supported OS
-* docker
+* Calculating:
-* internet access (for pulling docker images)
+  * Load average (Linux only)
+  * CPU load (Linux only)
+  * Disks load (Linux only)
+* Simple client for daemon

 ## Running